-More and more people with diabetes are using insulin pumps instead of daily shots to manage their disease.
+Some people with diabetes use an insulin pump instead of daily shots to manage their disease.
 The pumps give them more freedom to eat, sleep, and exercise when they want.
 A pump can be an important tool in preventing problems like very low blood sugar.

 How to live with an insulin pump

 Choosing an insulin pump